Unix wars: Standardization

-The 1988 POSIX standard initially concentrated on system C library functions beyond what was included in the forthcoming C standard; later it expanded to specify other aspects of the system environment.
-POSIX specified a "lowest common denominator" that could be met by both System V and BSD-based variants, as well as some non-UNIX systems, with a reasonable amount of effort.
+The 1988 POSIX standard initially concentrated on the systems' C library functions beyond what was included in the forthcoming C standard; later it expanded to specify other aspects of the system environment.
+POSIX specified a "lowest common denominator" that could be met by both System V and BSD-based variants, as well as some non-Unix systems, with a reasonable amount of effort.

 In March 1993, the major participants in UI and OSF formed the Common Open Software Environment (COSE) alliance, effectively marking the end of the most significant era of the Unix wars.
-In June, AT&T sold its UNIX assets to Novell, and in October Novell transferred the Unix brand to X/Open.
+In June, AT&T sold its Unix assets to Novell, and in October Novell transferred the Unix brand to X/Open.

 In 1996, X/Open and the new OSF merged to form the Open Group.
 COSE work such as the Single UNIX Specification, the current standard for branded Unix, is now the responsibility of the Open Group, which also controls the current POSIX standards.

 Since then, occasional bursts of Unix factionalism have broken out, such as the HP/SCO "3DA" alliance in 1995, and Project Monterey in 1998, a teaming of IBM, SCO, Sequent, and Intel which was followed by litigation (SCO v.
 IBM) between IBM and the new SCO, formerly Caldera.

 BSD and the rise of Linux

-BSD purged copyrighted AT&T code from 1989 to 1994.
-During this time various open-source BSD x86 derivatives took shape, starting with 386BSD, which was soon succeeded by FreeBSD and NetBSD.
+BSD worked to purge copyrighted AT&T code from their version between 1989 and 1994.
+During this time, various open-source BSD x86 derivatives took shape, starting with 386BSD, which was soon succeeded by FreeBSD and NetBSD.
 OpenBSD emerged in 1995 as a fork of NetBSD, and DragonFly BSD as a fork from FreeBSD in 2003.
 Mac OS X v10.5 is the first operating system with open source BSD code to be certified as fully Unix compliant.
 BSD systems can claim direct ancestry from Version 7 Unix.
-Or, according to Open Source advocate Eric Raymond, BSD systems can be considered "genetic Unix", if not "trademark Unix."
+According to Open Source advocate Eric Raymond, BSD systems can be considered "genetic Unix", if not "trademark Unix".

-During BSD's period of legal turmoil (1992–94), the nearly-complete GNU operating system was made operational by the inclusion of the Linux kernel and lumped together under the label "Linux".
+During the UNIX System Laboratories, Inc. v.
+Berkeley Software Design, Inc. lawsuit (1992–94), the nearly-complete GNU operating system was made operational by the inclusion of the Linux kernel and lumped together under the label "Linux".
 GNU had been written from scratch to avoid copyright issues.
 Linux systems broadly aim for compatibility with POSIX.